google/closure-templates/documentation/dev/del.md

 When these two features are combined, the algorithm for selecting the deltemplate implementation to all is:

-1. Use the delegate implementation with a matching variant and active delpackage if there is one
+1. Use the delegate implementation with a matching variant and active mod if there is one
 1. Use the default delegate implementation with a matching variant if there is one
-1. Use the delegate implementation with no variant and an active delpackage if there is one
+1. Use the delegate implementation with no variant and an active mod if there is one
 1. Use the default delegate implementation with no variant.